volegas/todo_nuxt-firebase/README.md

 - The person initiating the chat sets the topic for the chat eg: "The one where __________"
 - The host then invites other friends using the link.
 - They all land on a screen where they are asked to choose the character which would twist their words and also enter their own name.
-- Let the twisted chat beg
+- Let the twisted chat begin.

+Behind the scenes
+- If a user calle